WattsWebDev/WattsWebDev/README.md

 - 👋 Hi, I’m Jakia
-- 👀 I’m interested in Anime
+- 👀 I’m interested in Anime and learning more about web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and bettering my understanding of CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun projects that manipulate the DOM
 - 📫 How to reach me ...

 <!---